Wage Garnishment: How It Works, What You Can Do, and Other FAQs

 Will Filing for Insolvency Protect Me From All Garnishments?

-While most garnishments are protected by the stay of proceedings after filling for insolvency, garnishments for child support and spousal support are not.
+While most garnishments are protected by the stay of proceedings after filing for insolvency, garnishments for child support and spousal support are not.